SysKitTeam/docs-point/governance-and-automation/automated-workflows/set-up-policies.md

 ---
-description: This article explains how to enable and configure automated workflows in Syskit Point.
+description: This article explains how to enable and configure policies in Syskit Point.
 ---

-# Set Up Automated Workflows
+# Set Up Policies

 {% hint style="information" %}
-**Automated Workflows** are available in the Governance plan and higher tiers.
+**Policies** are available in the Governance plan and higher tiers.
 See the [pricing page](https://www.syskit.com/products/point/pricing/) for more details.
 {% endhint %}

 ## Prerequisites

-To use the advantages of Automated Workflows in Syskit Point, you need to:
+To use the advantages of Policies in Syskit Point, you need to:

 * [set up e-mail settings](../../configuration/set-up-email.md)
 * [enable Syskit Point Collaborators role](../../configuration/enable-role-based-access.md)

+Additionally, you can also [set up policy automation](../../governance-and-automation/automated-workflows/policy-automation.md) to have policies automatically apply to current and all future workspaces, without having to manually assign them.

 {% hint style="warning" %}
 **Please note!**
 Only users with the role of **Syskit Point Admin** assigned can access and configure Settings in Syskit Point.
 {% endhint %}

-## Automated Workflows and Policies
+## Syskit Point Policies

-**Automated workflows in Syskit Point consist of e-mails and tasks created when a policy violation is detected.**
+**Policies in Syskit Point consist of e-mails and tasks created when a policy violation is detected.**
   * Policies in Syskit Point contain rules to follow when dealing with Microsoft Teams, Microsoft 365 Groups, and user access.

 Syskit Point enables creating policies that will make sure the following is set correctly and reviewed when needed: